Kleptomania symptoms and treatment

 In a person with kleptomania, the act of stealing causes the release of dopamine.
 Neurotransmitter dopamine influences moods, feelings, rewards, and motivation.

-Since stealing increases dopamine levels, patients with kleptomania also experience pleasure and relief or gratification while they’re stealing something.
+Since stealing increases dopamine levels, patients with kleptomania experience pleasure and relief or gratification while they’re stealing something.
 This is the reaction to acting on the urge to steal and nervousness that occurred before.

 Dopamine produces pleasurable feelings.
 For that reason, an affected individual wants to experience them again.
 This aggravates the condition and makes someone steal more and more.